Skip to content

 • Access to a Kubernetes cluster for deployment testing

-The repository bootstraps local tool binaries under bin/ through make targets, so global installs of controller-gen, kustomize, setup-envtest, and golangci-lint are not required.
+The repository bootstraps local tool binaries under bin/ through make targets, so global installs of controller-gen, kustomize, setup-envtest, golangci-lint, kind, and Chainsaw are not required.

 Repository Map